-When people get separated—I mean when they both know the divorce is really happening, they turn that corner and on come the gloves.
+When someone says “I want a divorce” and then the couple gets separated—I mean when they both know the divorce is really happening, they turn that corner and on come the gloves.

 The person you slept in a bed with and made babies with is now like a stranger—a really mean stranger.
 He or she won’t speak to you, won’t say hello, goes out of his or her way to make you feel bad and uncomfortable, and at times, screams insults and obscenities in your face.
 You are now at war with the person you ironically stood in front of an audience and God and promised to love and cherish forever, while gazing longingly into each other’s eyes.
 It’s almost hard to grasp the change when it happens.

 An ex’s anger and hate can go on for months, years, and even a lifetime.
 I remember a friend told me her 90 year old mom was dying, and told her children that their father (who was her ex-husband) was not to attend her funeral.
 I couldn’t believe it.

 But understanding why your ex is angry and hateful can help you accept it for now, tolerate it, and not play into his or hands by fighting back and being mean and angry and hateful back.

 Here are 8 reasons your ex might be angry and hateful towards you: